-All our standards are designed to support the provision of safe and effective person-centred care that recognises and respects diversity and cultural differences.
+The standards that we set for pharmacy students, trainees, pharmacy professionals and registered pharmacies are designed to support the provision of safe and effective personcentred care that recognises and respects diversity and cultural differences.

-We want to be clear, for the first time, that we will use all our standards to proactively help tackle discrimination across the sector and support the reduction of health inequalities.
+Through this theme, we want to be clear, for the first time, that we will also use our standards to proactively help tackle discrimination in all pharmacy sectors and settings, and support the reduction of health inequalities.